-|Whole school||Mainstream students studying a GCSE curriculum.|
+|Whole school||Mainstream students studying a GCSE curriculum*|

-|Basics: grade 5 in maths and English||44%||45%|
+|Basics: grade 5 in English and maths||48.4||51.1|

+This merged arrangement makes the school’s data difficult to compare meaningfully with other schools.
 Government data on the school, including the performance tables, combine the results of the enhanced resource students with those of the mainstream population.
-The “Mainstream students studying a GCSE curriculum” column in the table above removes the enhanced resource cohort and provides a more accurate comparison with other schools locally and nationally.
+The “Mainstream students studying a GCSE curriculum” column in the table above presents the data without the enhanced resource cohort and provides a more accurate comparison with other schools locally and nationally.